vburckhardt/terraform-ibm-cbr/cbr-rule-module/README.md

-# Default example
+# CBR Rule Module

-Example to create a zone for Context Based Restrictions
+Creates a rule for Context Based Restrictions